storageos/tutorials/postgres/003-failover.md

 `\c testdb`{{execute T2}}

+Insert more data, then check that there are four records in the table:

 `INSERT INTO FRUIT (ID,INVENTORY,QUANTITY) VALUES (4, 'Peaches', 203);`{{execute T2}}

-There should now be four records in the table:
 `SELECT * FROM FRUIT;`{{execute T2}}